 Once the coffee starts boiling, you’re going to secure your top beaker in place so that it’s completely flush with the bottom beaker, and secured in place at the rig.

-The second that you secure that, you’re going to see the water rise up into the top beaker on its own.
+The second you secure that, you’ll see the water rise up into the top beaker on its own.

 Once 80% of the water is in the top beaker, slowly reduce the heat until the top beaker is no longer boiling.